RayTracing/raytracing.github.io/PRINTING.md

 Pre-Printed Books
 ------------------
-I've gone back and created PDFs for each book for versions v2.0.0, v3.0.0, v3.2.3.
+I've gone back and created PDFs for each book for versions since v2.0.0.
 You can find these in the assets section of each release on the [GitHub releases page][releases].
 We will include PDFs for all books with all future releases.